steveloughran/kerberos_and_hadoop/sections/what_is_kerberos.md

 also provided), and those permissions are only valid for as long as the ticket is valid.

-The limited lifetime iftickets ensure that even if a ticket is captured by a malicious attacker, they can only make use of the credential for the lifetime of the ticket.
+The limited lifetime of tickets ensures that even if a ticket is captured by a malicious attacker, they can only make use of the credential for the lifetime of the ticket.
 The ops team doesn't need to worry about lost/stolen tickets, to have a process for revoking them, as they expire within a short time period, usually a couple of days.